Cypherock/cysync-desktop/cysync/src/constants/markdown/terms.md

 We retain the exclusive right to add to, modify, or cancel the availability of any such Third Party Service for any reason and without prior notice.
 Specific rules and obligations apply to the following Services:

-**A. Buy Crypto services**
+- **Buy Crypto services**

 Links to Buy Crypto services are sponsored links.
 The existence of a link to or from one of Cypherock Services does not represent or imply any endorsement of such services.

-**B. Delegation of staking rights**
+- **Delegation of staking rights**

-Rewards.
+**Rewards**.
 You explicitly confirm that you are aware that delegation of staking rights to a validator operator listed in Cypherock CySync does not grant to your benefit any right to request payment of any kind, but merely a potential right to share a reward perceived by the validator.
 Please note that lock-up periods depend on the validator and blockchain protocols.

-Validators.
+**Validators**.
 Cypherock reserves the right to modify the list of referenced validators at any time without prior notice.

-Limitation of liability YOU EXPRESSLY UNDERSTAND AND AGREE THAT CYPHEROCK AND ITS DIRECTORS AND EMPLOYEES SHALL NOT BE LIABLE TO YOU FOR ANY DIRECT, INDIRECT, INCIDENTAL, SPECIAL, CONSEQUENTIAL OR EXEMPLARY DAMAGES, INCLUDING, BUT NOT LIMITED TO, DAMAGES FOR LOSS OF PROFITS, GOODWILL, USE, DATA, COST OF PROCUREMENT OF SUBSTITUTE GOODS OR SERVICES, OR OTHER INTANGIBLE LOSSES, RESULTING FROM: (I) THE USE OR INABILITY TO USE THE SERVICES (II) ANY CHANGES MADE TO THE SERVICE OR ANY SUSPENSION OR CESSATION OF THE SERVICES OR ANY PART THEREOF; (III) THE UNAUTHORIZED ACCESS TO OR ALTERATION OF YOUR TRANSMISSIONS OR DATA; (IV) THE DELETION OF, CORRUPTION OF, OR FAILURE TO STORE AND/OR SEND OR RECEIVE YOUR TRANSMISSIONS OR DATA ON OR THROUGH THE SERVICE; AND (V) ANY OTHER MATTER RELATING TO THE SERVICE.
+# Limitation of liability

+YOU EXPRESSLY UNDERSTAND AND AGREE THAT CYPHEROCK AND ITS DIRECTORS AND EMPLOYEES SHALL NOT BE LIABLE TO YOU FOR ANY DIRECT, INDIRECT, INCIDENTAL, SPECIAL, CONSEQUENTIAL OR EXEMPLARY DAMAGES, INCLUDING, BUT NOT LIMITED TO, DAMAGES FOR LOSS OF PROFITS, GOODWILL, USE, DATA, COST OF PROCUREMENT OF SUBSTITUTE GOODS OR SERVICES, OR OTHER INTANGIBLE LOSSES, RESULTING FROM: (I) THE USE OR INABILITY TO USE THE SERVICES (II) ANY CHANGES MADE TO THE SERVICE OR ANY SUSPENSION OR CESSATION OF THE SERVICES OR ANY PART THEREOF; (III) THE UNAUTHORIZED ACCESS TO OR ALTERATION OF YOUR TRANSMISSIONS OR DATA; (IV) THE DELETION OF, CORRUPTION OF, OR FAILURE TO STORE AND/OR SEND OR RECEIVE YOUR TRANSMISSIONS OR DATA ON OR THROUGH THE SERVICE; AND (V) ANY OTHER MATTER RELATING TO THE SERVICE.

 THE ABOVE LIMITATIONS DO NOT APPLY IN RESPECT OF LOSS RESULTING FROM (A) CYPHEROCK’S FRAUD, WILFUL MISCONDUCT OR GROSS NEGLIGENCE, WILFUL MISCONDUCT OR FRAUD; OR (B) DEATH OR PERSONAL INJURY.

+# Intellectual Property

-Intellectual Property Cypherock respects the intellectual property of others and we ask our Users to do the same.
+Cypherock respects the intellectual property of others and we ask our Users to do the same.
 You acknowledge and agree that, with the exception of Materials released or anyway made available pursuant to public license agreements, open source, MIT, or other non-proprietary license schemes normally used by the Cypherock community, Cypherock owns all copyrights, trademarks, know-how or any other intellectual property rights in respect of the software, text, video, audio, artwork, logos, layout as well as the look and feel pertaining to Cypherock CySync, Device Applications, and the Website.

 You may view, print and/or download a copy of proprietary Materials from Cypherock Services on any single computer solely for your personal, informational and/or non-commercial use, provided you comply with all copyright and other proprietary notices.

 The trademarks, service marks and logos of Cypherock and others used in the Services (“Trademarks”) are the property of Cypherock and their respective owners.
-It is strictly prohibited to use these Trademarks without our express written authorisation or the express written authorisation of any third parties.
+It is strictly prohibited to use these Trademarks without our express written authorization or the express written authorization of any third parties.

 # Feedback